ziraner/shuati/binary-search/direct-binary-search/find-smallest-letter-greater-than-target.md

-Find Smallest Letter Greater Than Target
+Lintcode 1056: Find Smallest Letter Greater Than Target

 **Problem:**

-Given a list of sorted characters`letters`containing only lowercase letters, and given a target letter`target`, find the smallest element in the list that is larger than the given target.
+Given a list of sorted characters `letters` containing only lowercase letters, and given a target letter `target`, find the smallest element in the list that is larger than the given target.

 Letters also wrap around.
-For example, if the target is`target = 'z'`and`letters = ['a', 'b']`, the answer is`'a'`.
+For example, if the target is `target = 'z'` and `letters = ['a', 'b']`, the answer is`'a'`.

 **Examples:**